Global decision support for COVID-19 patients

 – Third choice: treatment with no anticoagulants.

-– NOTE: most COVID-19-infected patients requiring intensive care management show altered liver function values secondary to drug-induced hepatotoxicity as well as due to possible liver involvement.
+– NOTE: most COVID-19-infected patients requiring critical care management show altered liver function values secondary to drug-induced hepatotoxicity as well as due to possible liver involvement.
 This is associated with an increased risk for citrate accumulation.

 Diagnosis of secondary HLH